-It draws up and maintains a full list of all rateable values: Valuation Office Agency.
+It draws up and maintains a full list of all rateable values.
 The rateable value of your property will be shown on the front of your bill.
-The rateable value broadly represents the yearly rent the property could have been let for on the open market on a particular date.
-This date has been set as 1 April 2008.
+You can check your rateable value by visiting the GOV.UK website.

 In the meantime you must keep up your payments as shown on your original bill.
 If you don't, we will take recovery action against any arrears that build up.
 We will refund, with interest, any difference between the amount you have already paid and any reduction resulting from a successful appeal, but we will not pay interest if a liability order has been issued against you.